dapper91/pydantic-xml/docs/source/pages/data-binding/text.rst

 Primitive types
 ***************

-Field of a primitive type is bound to a local element text.
+A field of a primitive type is bound to the local element text.

 .. grid:: 2
     :gutter: 2